Great-Sun-Group/credex-core/docs/deploy/IaC_deployment.md

 3. IAM Policy:
    - `credex-core-permissions`: Policy that defines the permissions needed for deployment

 The `credex-core-permissions` policy is attached to the `credex-core-deployment` group, granting necessary permissions to all deployment users.
+While stored and implemented in AWS, and updated through the console, aw keep a local copy of this policy up to date at [credex-permissions.json](docs/deploy/credex-permissions.json).

 #### Updating IAM Policy